pippinbarr/cart253-2020/topics/object-oriented-programming/object-oriented-programming-activity.md

 `Ball.js`
 1. Define a `constructor()` method with two parameters, `x` and `y`
-2. In the method, add a properties for `x` and `y` using the parameters
+2. In the method, add properties for `x` and `y` and assign them the values in the parameters
 3. Add properties for velocity and acceleration, defaulting to `0`
 4. Add a `maxSpeed` property, set it to something like `10`
 5. Add a `size` property to set the size of the ball (`50`?)
 6. Add an `active` property that defaults to `true` (balls should start out active)

+### Add a `gravity()` method

+Our ball needs to respond to gravity.
+This will allow it to fall downwards on its own.
+To do this, we'll create a method that takes a parameter specifying the amount of gravity to apply to the ball's `y` acceleration.

+`Ball.js`
+1. Define a `gravity()` method in the class that takes one parameter, `force`
+2. Add the `force` parameter to the ball's `y` acceleration

+A positive force will then cause the ball to accelerate __downwards__.
+That's what gravity does!

 ### Add a `move()` method